ORF-4450/Robot20C/Competition Robot Properties/readme.txt

-Copy this properties file to src/main/deploy to have the file downloaded to the robot by the gradle build.
+Copy this properties file to /home/lvuser on the RoboRio on the competition robot.